Brush Your Teeth—It May Be Good for Your Heart

-You may have remember your mother's constant reminders to brush your teeth.
-It is something that goes back to the appearance of your first tooth.
+Remember your mother's reminders to brush your teeth?
 There is good reason for that.
-The mouth carries more than 700 types of bacteria.
-These bacteria can escape your mouth, get into the bloodstream, and land in the arteries of your heart.
+The mouth has more than 700 types of bacteria.
+These bacteria can get into the bloodstream.
+From there, they can travel to the heart.

 Recognizing and Treating Gum Disease